 - Not yielding the right of way to motorcycle riders

 - Speeding or driving too fast for road conditions

 - Texting or talking on a cell phone while driving

 You might be entitled to financial compensation for your losses if you were hurt in a motorcycle crash involving any of these causes.
 Contact an experienced motorcycle accident lawyer in Ione to learn more.What are the Common Types of Injuries in Motorcycle Accidents?

 The top types of motorcycle accident-related injuries include:

 - Degloving: Also called an avulsion, this type of serious injury may occur when the top layers of the tissue and skin are ripped from underlying connective tissue, muscle, or bone.
 Avulsions are often the result of trauma to a specific area of the body.
 Motorcycle collisions are among the top causes of degloving injuries.

-- Road Rash: While not as severe as other types of motorcycle accident injuries, road rash may require extensive treatment.
-This type of injury may occur when a motorcyclist is propelled from a bike, and their skin is scraped from contact with the road, leaving lacerations and potential nerve damage at surface level.
+- Road Rash: While not as severe as other motorcycle accident injuries, road rash may require extensive treatment.
+This type of injury may occur when a motorcyclist is propelled from a bike, and their skin is scraped from contact with the road, leaving lacerations and potential nerve damage at the surface level.
 Infection is common from road rash and may require immediate medical care and antibiotics.

-- Traumatic Brain Injuries (TBI): Trauma to the brain and head often occur despite many motorcycle riders wearing protective gear and helmets.
+- Traumatic Brain Injuries (TBI): Trauma to the brain and head often occurs despite motorcycle riders wearing protective gear and helmets.
 A TBI may result in torn tissues, bruising, bleeding, and other trauma to the brain.
 Wearing a helmet is essential for reducing the potential risk of head trauma in motorcycle accidents and preventing auto insurance companies from disputing the severity of brain injuries from not wearing one.